mdsol/hale/tutorial.md

 Unlike the other links, `order_list` is a JSON array rather than a JSON object.
 By specifying this array, you are saying that each link object within this array belongs to the `order_list` relation.
  NOTE: This is most likely to come up when a resource acts as a container.
 But nothing prevents you from specifying two different ways to "search" using this structure.
 #### Embedded Data
 We now have a complete resource.
 However, given that our client is likely to be an interface, it might be worthwhile to have a way of including the order information in the resulting document.
-To do this, you first need to define an order object as follows:
+To do this, you first need to define an order resource as follows:
 ```json
 {
     "_links": {